Vaishnavi Patel: Writing career

-In 2022, Patel's debut novel Kaikeyi, an adult fantasy reimagining of the life of Kaikeyi from the Hindu epic Ramayana, was published by Redhook.
+In 2022, Patel's debut novel Kaikeyi, an adult fantasy re-imagining of the life of Kaikeyi from the Hindu epic Ramayana, was published by Redhook.
 Kaikeyi was met with positive reviews, including praise for its depictions of justice and its faithfulness to the source text.
-It was nominated for both the 2022 Goodreads Choice Award for Fantasy and Debut novel, and the 2023 Ignyte Award for Best Novel: Adult.
+It was nominated for both the 2022 Goodreads Choice Awards for Fantasy and Debut Novel, and the 2023 Ignyte Award for Best Adult Novel.
 It reached number 14 on The New York Times Best Seller list for hardcover fiction.

 Patel's second novel for adults, Goddess of the River, was released by Orbit Books in 2024.
 The novel, described as a feminist retelling of the story of the goddess Ganga, was nominated for the 2025 Audie Award for Fantasy.
 In 2025, Patel released her third novel, Ten Incarnations of Rebellion, through Ballantine Books.
-The book, set in an alternative version of India still colonised by the United Kingdom, was described as "an epic and frighteningly plausible work of historical fiction" in a Kirkus Starred Review.
+The book, set in an alternate version of 1960s India still colonised by the United Kingdom, was described as "an epic and frighteningly plausible work of historical fiction" by Kirkus Reviews.
+It won the 2025 Sidewise Award for Alternate History.

-Patel's fourth novel, We Dance Upon Demons, described as a "fantasy spin" on the reproductive rights movement, is set to be released by Saga Press in May 2026.
+Patel's fourth novel, We Dance Upon Demons, described as a "fantasy spin" on the reproductive rights movement, was released by Saga Press in May 2026.